 This section of financials provides details of total income that a company has earned in a year (also called Topline).
 It provides details of all the expenses the company has incurred to earn the topline.
 It also provides details of the taxes the company paid to the govt. authorities.
 The part of topline, which remains after meeting all the expenses and taxes, is called net profit or Bottomline.

-I focus on companies which earn a lot of money (topline), use minimum amount to earn that money, pay due amount of taxes on its profits and increase the sales (topline) & earnings (bottomline) year on year.
+I focus on companies which earn a lot of money (topline), use minimum amount to earn that money, pay the due amount of taxes on its profits and increase the sales (topline) & earnings (bottom line) year on year.

-This section of financials provides details of all the assets and liabilities of a company at the last date of the financial year.
-In Indian context, it provides details at March 31 of any given year.
+This section of financials provides details of all the assets and liabilities of a company on the last date of the financial year.
+In the Indian context, it provides details on March 31 of any given year.

 Liabilities are the sources of funds, which a company has utilized to purchase all the assets it owns.
 The usual sources are shareholder’s own money (equity), retained earnings (profits earned but not distributed to shareholders) and debt (borrowings from banks and other sources)

-I focus on companies, which use minimum amount of debt and create assets that keep on generating revenue for the company year after year without the need of frequent expenses to maintain these assets.
+I focus on companies, which use a minimum amount of debt and create assets that keep on generating revenue for the company year after year without the need for frequent expenses to maintain these assets.